ynikitenko/yarsync/README.rst

 Development / Contributing notes
 ---------------------------------

-Please use a virtualenv in order to avoid messing with your system while working on ``yarsync``.
+You can use a virtual environment in order to avoid messing with your system while working on ``yarsync``:

 .. code-block:: console